A simple Capture One Pro workflow

 There are very, very good webinars for C1 on youtube.
 I’ve watched every single one and they’re engaging and informative.
 The fellow that leads the webinars is really classy.
 He never disparages his competitors and is willing to highlight areas where C1 can improve.

-C1 provides a colour calibrated “Base Characteristic” that you can work from or you can download the Fujifilm film simulations* that a kind user produced.
+C1 provides a colour calibrated “Base Characteristic” that you can work from or you can use your camera’s film simulation if supported by C1.
 I personally love the film simulations and have tested them against SOOC JPEGS; they’re remarkably similar.
-I think PhaseOne should pay that individual to use his film simulation profiles.
-You can find the film simulations by googling, with instructions to install them (they’re sometimes updated which is why I didn’t put a link).

 I love the way C1 allows you to manipulate the black and white points.
 It uses a levels diagram that you can quickly move a point over and set the black and white points.
 You can then also set the mid point in the same way.
 I think Photoshop was the first to have levels shown this way, and I find it more intuitive than LR’s method.